BrianBoth/f1Analyzer/README.md

 If connected to live data sources, view dynamic race analytics as the action unfolds.

 ### 💻 Responsive Design
-Access from any device—desktop, tablet, or mobile—with an interface designed for clarity and speed.
+Access from any device, desktop, tablet, or mobile with an interface designed for clarity and speed.

 ---